Hi there!

 It’s possible to get a creekside campsite.

-See more about this Smoky Mountains activity: Elkmont Campground
+See more about the Elkmont Campground.

 11. Laurel Falls